 Noticed that your sponsored message didn't deliver to all the users you designated?
 It may be due to your budget selection, or to Facebook's rules for protecting the user experience on Messenger.
 They won't deliver sponsored messages to users who have already received another sponsored message from you that day, who have engaged with your page within the 24-hour window, or who haven't engaged with your page in a very long time.
 You should receive an email with the estimated reach of your sponsored message campaign within about one hour of campaign creation.

-➕ BONUS: Check out another new Pro feature called Sync Analytics Events to Facebook.
-It lets you track user activity in your bot, such as how many subscribers clicked a certain button or viewed a certain message.
+➕ BONUS: Check out another new feature called Sync Analytics Events to Facebook.
+It lets you track user activity in your bot, such as how many users clicked a certain button or viewed a certain message.
 This plugin will send that data to Ads Manager so you can use it to create custom audiences for your sponsored messages based on user actions.
 It’ll be ready to use for this purpose once Facebook rolls out their support of all the Standard events over the next six months.
 Stay tuned!
 For now, you can still use it to visualize your funnel.